 Did you notice from what I highlighted how this account differs?
 Luke says that the flood "destroyed them all" not "took them"...on the very day Noah entered the safety of the ark.
 Now we're getting somewhere!
 Further, he says about the days of Lot that those left behind after Lot left for safety were also "destroyed"...also on the very same day.

 Now the question of whether you want to be left or taken is clear.
-Jesus is telling us that God is consistent and that just as with the "just in time" rescue of the righteous before past judgments, also in our time on the very same day that we are gathered to the sky in the "rapture" the judgement of God will fall on the Earth.
+Jesus is telling us that God is consistent and that just as with the "just in time" rescue of the righteous before past judgments, also in our time on the very same day that we are gathered to the sky in the "rapture" the judgment of God will fall on the Earth.

 Therefore, the lesson of Jesus' analogy is this: "be ready" because you will "not know" in advance exactly when the rapture will happen, and there will be no time to get ready once it starts because (the first bowl of) God's Judgement will follow immediately after—just as the flood did in the days of Noah and just as the brimstone fell in the days of Lot!
 If you want to be among those "taken" to heaven before judgment rains on earth you had better start now.